sigmod/sqlpp/document.md

     ]

 ### <a id="SQL-92_aggregation_functions">SQL-92 aggregation functions
-To be compatiable with standard SQL aggregation functions, SQL++ supports SQL-92 aggregation function symbols (i.e., `COUNT`, `SUM`, `MAX`, `MIN`, and `AVG`) and the compiler is able to rewrite them into queries that only use SQL++ builtin aggregation functions.
+To be compatiable with standard SQL aggregation functions, SQL++ supports SQL-92 aggregation function symbols (i.e., `COUNT`, `SUM`, `MAX`, `MIN`, and `AVG`) as syntatic sugars and the compiler is able to rewrite them into queries that only use SQL++ builtin aggregation functions.
 The next example will demonstrate the concept.

 #### Example